Gamealition/SoftPlugin/README.md

 * (Paper)Spigot 1.9.2 or later
 * Server needs to be running on JDK 8 or later

+# Usage

+## Warning

+This plugin compiles, loads and executes Java source files it is given.
+These are executed with zero security protection or considerations.
+They are executed in the same context and privilege level as the server itself.
+Potentially, any SoftPlugin "scripts" can destroy the server or the system it is running on.

+Use Java source files with SoftPlugin **at your own risk**.
+Don't give SoftPlugin files you are unfamiliar with.

+## Setup

+1. Upload a built JAR of SoftPlugin to the `plugins` directory of your server
+1. Restart server once
+1. Check `plugins/SoftPlugin/config.yml` and change settings to taste
+1. In the created `source` directory, create or place Java source files in typical layout. e.g, a file for class `softplugin.Main` should be in `source/softplugin/Main.java`
+1. Execute `/softplugin-reload` in the server

+## Commands

+* `/softplugin-reload` (or `/spr`) - does the following:
+  * Reloads SoftPlugin's configuration options
+  * Unloads any currently loaded classes
+  * Discard any compiled classes in the cache
+  * Compiles the source files
+  * Loads and executes the main class defined in the config

+## Permissions

+* `softplugin.reload` - Allows use of `/softplugin-reload`.
+Granted to op and console.

 # Building

 *For building SoftPlugin itself; not for any custom code loaded via SoftPlugin*